 Two week event beginning Saturday April 10, 9am-noon; pick up materials at any of these 4 locations:

 - East River Parkway & SE Franklin Avenue in River Gorge Park

 - at the new LRT park SE 29th Ave & SE 4th St. (Towerside @ 4th St.)

 PPA's Environment Committee is organizing the effort.

 Gloves and bags are provided!
 The event runs from Saturday April 10th through Saturday, April 24th (2 weeks).
 Get a sports water bottle for your efforts!

-THANK YOU to Tom Kilton for 25 years of service coordinating this event and to the new crew - Richard Adams & Lydia McAnerney!
+THANK YOU to Tom Kilton for 27 years of service coordinating this event and to the new crew - Richard Adams & Lydia McAnerney!

 Dozens of Volunteers & many bags of trash!